wboxx1/85-EIS-KMZ/README.md

 # 85-EIS-KMZ
-Creates KML and KMZ files from .trc files
+Creates KML and KMZ files from .csv files